KrzysztofProscinski/HADES-simulations/readme.txt

 - to draw another histogram in macro for drawing histograms one have to uncomment certain line in the end of the macro and comment out the line for previously drawn histogram
 - to inspect content of .root files one have to write a command "new TBrowser" in the terminal
 - for executing the "ffomega.C" macro, cuts must be applied on particles: e+, e-, g; otherwise the results will be incorrect
-- the macro "cpdistribution.C" relies on a distribution from the file "eta2cp.root", which can be created by the macro "loopeta2.C"
+- the macro "cpdistribution.C" relies on a distribution from the file "eta2cp.root", which has to be created by the macro "loopeta2.C"
-- the macro "ffdistribution.C" relies on distributions from the file "ffppomega.root", which can be created by the macro "ffdistribution.C"
+- the macro "ffdistribution.C" relies on distributions from the file "ffppomega.root", which has to be created by the macro "ffdistribution.C"